pabtomas/flagbox/README.md

-Now if you are changing directory (exemple: `/tmp` directory) and you are typing `,`, you will come back to the directory pointed by `,` mark. **Full commas aliases** are used by *Flagbox* to save directory and jump it later.
+Now if you are changing directory (exemple: `/tmp` directory) and you are typing `,`, you will come back to the directory pointed by `,` mark. **Full comma aliases** are used by *Flagbox* to save directory and jump it later.
 By default, you can save up to 3 marks in a box (`,`, `,,` and `,,,` marks).
 You can change this setting in your `.flagbox.conf` file.